 The Tiger Trail exhibit focuses on the conservation of endangered tiger species.
 Visitors can witness the grace and power of these magnificent big cats as they explore their lush habitats.

-The exhibit showcases not only tigers but also other Asian species, such as Asian small-clawed otters and fishing cats.
+The exhibit showcases tigers and other Asian species, such as Asian small-clawed otters and fishing cats.
 Through the Tiger Trail, the San Diego Zoo Safari Park raises awareness about the threats facing tigers in the wild and promotes efforts to protect their habitats.

 Condor Ridge